 I don´t even know where to start: the loveliest and friendliest hosts ever, who cooked the most delicious/ home-made breakfast only for the two of us; the quiet rural scene, surrounded by green forests and mountains.
 Every morning I woke up to the birds singing… The location was good to visit Genoa and the part of Liguria from Genoa towards San Remo.
 However, if your main goal is Cinque Terre it might be a bit far away – 2h 30 min drive one way.

 A cup of delicious Italian cappuccinoOnly in Italy… Parmigiano SnacksHomemade delicious pastries for breakfast

 A gourmet feast

 A gourmet tour is a must of all my trips, Liguria was not an exception.
 Even though every pizza, pasta or gelatto we tried were good – most of the restaurants at the Italian Riviera were overpriced, overcrowded and had very slow service.
 While let me say it again – the food was always good.

 Gelatto in Genoa

 It´s hard to believe, but from all the places we´ve visited, the best one was found by a complete accident.
-In search of any restaurant close to our B&B, we entered the first place we saw in the city center of a small village of Millesimo – Pantarei Cucina.
-To my surprise it turned out to be one of the most local and delicious places we´e been to in Liguria.
-We were the only tourists there: now I can claim with all certainty: the very best thing that could happen to you in Italy – is dining where the locals eat.
+In a search of any restaurant close to our B&B, we entered the first place we saw in the city center of a small village of Millesimo – Pantarei Cucina.
+To my surprise, it turned out to be one of the most local and delicious places we’ve been to in Liguria.
+We were the only tourists there, the rest of the guests were Italians and the place was always full.
+Now I can claim with all certainty: the very best thing that could happen to you in Italy – is dining where the locals eat.

 Pasta al Pesto Genovese